gofynd/fdk-client-java/documentation/platform/THEME.md

 | body | [ThemeReq](#ThemeReq) | yes | Request body |

-Add a theme to an application by providing the marketplace theme ID.
+Include a theme in an application's design.

 *Returned Response:*